Rock Steady

 Details

-Mapping the factors and power imbalances that influence interactions, both in day-to-day operations and in high-stakes negotiation settings.
+Outlining the factors and power imbalances that influence interactions, both in day-to-day operations and in high-stakes negotiation settings.

 Analyzing and calibrating response patterns to guide discussions with intent.